wix-playground/dapperdox/README.md

 });
 ```

-Swaggerly then needs to be told about this local assets directory for it to pick up the override, which is achieved through
+DapperDox then needs to be told about this local assets directory for it to pick up the override, which is achieved through
-the configuration parameter `-assets-dir`, passed to swaggerly when starting.
+the configuration parameter `-assets-dir`, passed to dapperdox when starting.
 For example, to pick up the example above, use
 `-assets-dir=examples/apikey_injection/assets`.

 See [Creating local assets](#creating-local-assets) for further information about creating custom assets.

 # Customising the documentation
-Swaggerly presents two classes of documentation:
+DapperDox presents two classes of documentation:

 1. API reference documentation, derived from Swagger specifications
 2. Guides and other authored documentation